fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/_index.md

 ### Prerequisite

-- KEDA must be installed on your cluster
+- KEDA [must be installed](https://keda.sh/docs/2.2/deploy/#helm) on your cluster
 - Message queue trigger KEDA integration should be enabled.

-To enable integration set the value "enabled: true" under "mqt_keda" in charts/fission-all/values.yaml or charts/fission-core/values.yaml depending on your installation.
+To enable integration set the value `mqt_keda.enabled` to `true` while installing Fission with helm chart.

-When you a create message queue trigger of kind keda, it creates a [ScaledObject and a TriggerAuthentication](https://keda.sh/docs/1.5/concepts/#custom-resources-crd).
+When you a create message queue trigger of kind keda, it creates [a ScaledObject and a TriggerAuthentication](https://keda.sh/docs/2.4/concepts/#custom-resources-crd).
 The ScaledObjects represent the desired mapping between an event source (e.g. Apache Kafka) and the Kubernetes deployment.
 A ScaledObject may also reference a TriggerAuthentication which contains the authentication configuration or secrets to monitor the event source.
 For successful creation of these objects, user should specify the following fields while creating a message queue trigger.